Outdoor dining

 Step 1.Prepare a site plan

-The site plan of the proposed outdoor dining area to scale 1:100 should accurately show the area of the proposed outdoor dining area as well as the location and orientation of all proposed screens, overhangs, bollards, signage, tables, chairs, umbrellas and other street furniture.
+The site plan of the proposed outdoor dining area should accurately show the area of the proposed outdoor dining area as well as the location and orientation of all proposed screens, overhangs, bollards, signage, tables, chairs, umbrellas and other street furniture.
 All elements shown on the plan are to be reflective of actual dimensional size.

 Use the Outdoor dining site plan template(DOCX, 64KB).